Table of content

 How many sessions do you need?

-Scientists agree that acupuncture reduces knee pain, but they haven’t agreed on universally accepted treatment frequency.
-Most clinical trials have only used acupuncture twice per week, while Chinese clinical practices usually include three to five sessions per week.
+Scientists agree that acupuncture reduces knee pain, but they haven’t decided on a universally accepted treatment frequency.
+Most clinical trials have only used acupuncture twice per week.
+In contrast, Chinese clinical practices usually include three to five sessions per week.

 Most acupuncturists will work according to your needs.
 They will assess you and determine the best frequency to give you the most successful outcome from your treatment.